To apply for a new passport for your child under age 16, you may use the following guidance to prepare:

 8. Both parents must consent to the issuance of a passport to a minor child

 In most cases, both parents will appear to sign the passport application form in the presence of a Consular Officer.
-In the event one parent cannot appear, a Notarized tatement of Consent (click to download FORM DS-3053) prepared by the non-appearing parent must be submitted with the passport application.
-Note that at present a remote or online notary service cannot be accepted for this purpose.
+In the event one parent cannot appear, a Notarized Statement of Consent (click to download FORM DS-3053) prepared by the non-appearing parent must be submitted with the passport application.
+A Dutch notary service is acceptable.
+A remote or online notary service cannot be accepted for this purpose.

 One-parent signatures are acceptable when submitting the following primary evidence of sole authority:

 - The Child’s certified U.S. or foreign birth certificate listing only the applying parent; or

 - Consular Report of Birth Abroad (Form FS-240) listing only the applying parent; or